thiennp/frontend-mastery-hub/levels/95/README.md

 5. **Real-world Applications**: Project-based learning

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of behavior-driven development (bdd).
+Build a comprehensive project that demonstrates mastery of visual testing.

 ## Assessment
 Complete the assessment and quiz to earn your Level 95 badge.